fathimasalim1812/tourism-tableau-viz/README.md

 ## 📁 Files

-- `Tourism_Insights.twbx` — Tableau Packaged Workbook (created with Tableau Desktop)
+- `tourismtableauproject.twbx` — Tableau Packaged Workbook (created with Tableau Desktop)
 - `/screenshots/` — preview images of the dashboard

 > **Note:** The workbook may not open in Tableau Public due to Pro-only features.
 It is included here for portfolio reference.